 Flood-Related Erosion: The collapse or subsidence of land along the shore of a lake or other body of water as a result of undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as a flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding.

 Floodway: the channel or a river or other watercourse and the adjacent land areas necessary in order to discharge the one hundred-year flood without cumulatively increasing the water surface elevation.
 If floodway is delineated on FIRM, the base flood elevation may not be changed.
-If not mapped then BFE may only rise by one tenth of a food.
+If not mapped then BFE may only rise by one tenth of a foot.

 Floodway Fringe: The area of the floodplain on either side of the “Regulatory Floodway” where encroachment may be permitted.

-Governing Body: The local governing unit (i.e., county or municipality), which is empowered to adopt and implement regulations to provide for the public health, safety and general welfare of its citizenry.
+Governing Body: The local governing unit (i.e., Cochise County), which is empowered to adopt and implement regulations to provide for the public health, safety and general welfare of its citizenry.

 Hardship: For the purposes of approving variances of regulation under the NFIP, the exceptional hardship which would result from a failure to grant the requested variance.
 The governing body requires that the variance be exceptional, unusual and peculiar to the property involved.
 Mere economic or financial hardship alone is not exceptional.
 Inconvenience, aesthetic considerations, physical handicaps, personal preferences or the disapproval of one’s neighbors likewise cannot, as a rule, qualify as an exceptional hardship.
 All of these problems can be resolved through other means without granting a variance, even if the alternative is more expensive, or requires the property owner to build elsewhere or put the parcel to a different use than originally intended.